ys-zhang/obsidian-vault-research/StatLearning/Concepts/statistics/Multicollinearity.md

-TLDR:
+#statistics #linear-regression

+>[!TLDR]
-> linearity of columns, near-linear dependence among the regression variables.
+>linearity of columns, near-linear dependence among the regression variables.

 > Generally, the covariance of least square estimator $\hat \beta_i$ and $\hat \beta_j$ will also be large if the regressors $x_i$ and $x_j$ are involved in a multicollinear relationship.